0wnrepo/5gen/README.md

 # mmap-experiments

-Repository for building and running experiments on the multilinear map applications of ORE and obfuscation.
+Repository for building and running experiments on the multilinear map applications of multi-input functional encryption and obfuscation.

 ## Instructions